m4ttsch/omscs-notes-notes/computer-networks/spam.md

 # Spam

 ## Spam
-While we don’t really interact with spam these days outside of our spam folder, it remains a scourge for network operators.
+While we don't really interact with spam these days outside of our spam folder, it remains a scourge for network operators.

 For example, removing spam primarily relies on filters that separate good traffic from bad traffic, and someone has to design and update those filters.

 Even if mail has been classified as spam, it can still pose a threat to mail servers.

-If a mail server accepts the delivery of a piece of mail, the internet’s mail protocols dictate that the server must keep it for the user.
+If a mail server accepts the delivery of a piece of mail, the internet's mail protocols dictate that the server must keep it for the user.

 Since the vast majority of internet mail traffic is spam, this requirement means that spam mail can potentially consume a significant amount of storage space on email servers.